spiffe/spiffe.io/content/spire/docs/configuring.md

 This signing key should be considered extremely sensitive as to obtain it would allow a malicious actor to impersonate the SPIRE Server and to issue identities on its behalf.
 {{< /warning >}}

 To help ensure the integrity of the signing key a SPIRE Server may either sign material itself using a signing key stored on disk, or delegate signing to an independent Certificate Authority (CA), such as the AWS Secrets Manager.
-This behavior is configured through the `UpstreamCA` section in the
+This behavior is configured through the `UpstreamAuthority` section in the
 `server.conf` file.

 For a complete server configuration reference, see the [SPIRE Server Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_server.md).